Tasmania Branch Manager

 The Tasmanian team work on a number of large projects throughout Tasmania, South Australia and Victoria.
 Some of the most notable projects of recent years include the Bridge of Remembrance in Hobart, an impressive pedestrian bridge, as well as the Darlington Bridge refurbishment project in South Australia and a large rail upgrade project in Victoria.

-We continue to work alongside Tasmania’s wind farms as well as Hydro Tasmania and Vic Roads and have just finished a large penstock project this past Summer.
+We continue to work With Department of State Growth Tasmania as well as Hydro Tasmania and many other Tasmanian based Fabricators and have just finished Stage 1 of the Batman Bridge A Frame.
 Our close relationship with steel fabrication company Haywards ensures that we have a constant flow of structural steel and heavy engineering projects to keep the Tasmanian team busy!

-With a focus on renewable energy come out of the bushfires, we can see more wind tower projects coming in the future.
-We have a good relationship with the fabricator who is making the towers, and we’ve invested in these facilities to ensure that we are well placed to handle this work.
+With a focus on renewable energy, we can see more wind tower projects will be a priority in the future.
+We have also shown the ability to effectively prepare and paint large sections of steel bridge girders most recently for the Westgate Tunnel Project in Victoria.
+We’ve invested in these facilities to ensure that we are well placed to handle this work.

 We also continue to work alongside Hydro Tasmania as they roll out heavy upgrades on a lot of their equipment.
 Every year they complete a station upgrade which includes work on the penstocks, ensuring that these assets are here for the next generation to come.

-Due to these investments in renewable energy sources, the future for McElligotts in Tasmania remains bright as far as protective coatings and heavy engineering goes.
+Due to these investments in renewable energy sources and infrastructure big builds, the future for McElligotts in Tasmania remains bright as far as protective coatings and heavy engineering goes.